 God so loved the world that he gave his only Son, so that everyone who believes in him will not perish but have eternal life.
 John 3:16

-PRAY: As you talk to God in prayer today, thank him for his unconditional love and ask him to fill you with his love for others.
+PRAY: Tell God thanks for his unconditional love and ask him to fill you with his love for others.

 ACT: Show a friend some “love, period” love today!